AntonyXavierShelton/tridot_CRUD/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `json-server --watch data.json` fro a development Json sever  Resource is `http://localhost:3000/posts` this is one time process

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.